root-project/web/manual/trees/index.md

 toc_sticky: true
 ---

-ROOT provides the {% include ref class="TTree" %} and the {% include ref class="TNtuple" %} class to store large quantities of same-class objects.
-A tree is a typical data container used for example by all LHC (Large Hadron Collider ) experiments.
+ROOT provides the {% include ref class="TTree" %} and the {% include ref class="TNtuple" %} class to store large quantities of same-class objects.<br>
+A tree is a typical data container used for example by all LHC (Large Hadron Collider) experiments.<br>
 Trees are optimized to reduce disk space and enhance access speed.

 A tree consists of a list of independent columns, called branches.
 The {% include ref class="TBranch" %} class represents a branch.
 A branch can contain all kind of data, such as objects or arrays in addition to all the simple types.